peterpanning/FlickrBrowsr/README.md

 A simple image browser built using PyQt5, a set of Python bindings for v5 of the Qt application framework from The Qt Company.

-Uses Python3 and the PyQt5 library.
+Uses Python3, the PyQt5 library, and the [flickrapi](https://stuvel.eu/flickrapi-doc/1-intro.html) python module, which requires Requests and Six.

+Secrets are encrypted with [git secret](http://git-secret.io/installation).

-Install PyQt5 using `pip3 install pyqt5`.
+Install PyQt5 and the flickrapi using pip3, as in `pip install [package]`.

 If necessary, install pip3 as appropriate for your package manager.